-Here are just a few of recent examples of the work our alumni are doing.
-For a complete look at the professional and personal accomplishments, read the Class Notes portion of The Lawyer.
+Here are just a few recent examples of the work our alumni are doing.
+For a complete list of professional and personal accomplishments, read the Class Notes portion of The Lawyer.

 Rufus Yerxa, the outgoing deputy director general of the World Trade Organization, joined the faculty of the Monterey Institute of International Studies as a visiting professor.